marcuszou/nba-data-dash/README.md

 6. Start up the Reflex App
     ```shell
     reflex run
+    ## In macOS, It may complain no permission to run/install ...bun_install.sh
+    ## (it's actually installed previously), you have to use
+    ## sudo reflex run
     ```
     Please install `bun` package (`curl -fsSL https://bun.sh/install | bash`) if you confront a warning like:

     > Warning: There was an error running command: ['/home/zenusr/.local/share/reflex/bun/bin/bun', 'install'].
     >
     > Warning: There was an error running command: ['/home/zenusr/.local/share/reflex/bun/bin/bun', 'add',...

     Eventually, you will be presented with:

     > App running at: http://localhost:3000
     >
     > Backend running at: http://0.0.0.0:8000